 Most, if not all, advanced studies these days rely on engineering teams comprised of participants from different consulting firms or from different regional offices of the same company.
-This provides the opportunity to use specific expert consultants for different parts of the study, rather than simply pulling in a generalised team from a single firm.
-My recollection is that many years ago large consultants would try to do the whole job in-house but that has changed and the multi-company approach seems to be the norm.
-This is partly being driven by the clients who wish to use specific consultants that they are familiar with and may have existing relationships.
+This approach gives the opportunity to use experts for different parts of a study.

-In some instances, larger firms will still make the argument they can take on more of the project scope themselves.
-However be careful in such offers because one can end up with less qualified teams seconded from their offices that are not very busy.
-Possibly you won’t get the best; you may simply get who is available.
+In some instances, larger firms may still make the argument they can take on all of the project scope themselves.
+However reflect on such offers, the danger being a less qualified team seconded from offices that are not busy.
+Possibly you won’t get the best team; you get who is available.

 In many joint company studies, often few of the team members will have ever worked together before.
 It may be a team building exercise right from the start.